GiaNik0la/LoaclHost/README.md

 I made site and server.

 # Instruction
-for start server, if you have downloaded node.js than type in OS terminal: "node ." if you don't... than download it!!!
+for start server, if you have downloaded node.js than type in OS terminal: "node ." if you don't... than download it